 Selling Property in Gibraltar

-Whether you are upgrading, downsizing, relocating, or cashing in on an investment, selling property in Gibraltar follows a process that is broadly similar to the UK but with some important local differences.
-The biggest one that catches people's attention: there is no capital gains tax.
-Whatever profit you make on the sale, you keep.
+Whether you are upgrading, downsizing, relocating, or cashing in on an investment, selling property in Gibraltar follows a process that is broadly familiar to UK sellers but with some important local differences.
+The biggest one: Gibraltar levies zero capital gains tax.
+Whatever profit you make on the sale, you keep it.

-This guide walks you through the full process, the costs involved, realistic timelines, and how to get the best price in a market as unique as Gibraltar's.
+This guide walks you through the full process, the costs involved, realistic timelines, and how to get the best price in a market as distinctive as Gibraltar's.

 The No Capital Gains Tax Advantage

-Gibraltar does not levy capital gains tax on property sales.
-This is one of the territory's biggest draws for property investors and one of the main reasons the market stays active.
-If you bought a flat for £300,000 and sell it for £500,000, that £200,000 profit is yours.
-No tax, no complications.
+Gibraltar does not levy capital gains tax on property sales (as of 2026).
+This is one of the territory's biggest draws for property investors and one of the main reasons the market stays active year-round.
+If you bought a flat for £300,000 and sell it for £500,000, that £200,000 gain is yours with nothing deducted locally.

+There is also no inheritance tax and no wealth tax in Gibraltar.
 This applies to both residents and non-residents, though your tax obligations in your country of residence may still apply.
-If you are a UK tax resident selling Gibraltar property, speak to a tax advisor about your reporting obligations back home.
+If you are a UK tax resident selling Gibraltar property, speak to a qualified tax advisor about your reporting obligations back home.

 Estate Agent Fees

 Commission is typically paid by the seller on completion.
-If two agents are involved (one representing the buyer, one the seller), they usually split the commission between them.
-Always clarify the fee structure and whether VAT applies before signing an agency agreement.
+If two agents are involved, one representing the buyer and one the seller, they usually split the commission between them.
+Always clarify the full fee structure before signing any agency agreement.
+Gibraltar has no VAT or GST, so the figure you are quoted is the figure you pay.

 Solicitor and Legal Fees

 You will need a Gibraltar solicitor to handle the legal side of the sale.
-Solicitor fees for a straightforward property sale typically range from £1,500 to £3,000, depending on the complexity and the value of the property.
+For a straightforward residential transaction, industry estimates suggest fees typically fall somewhere between £1,500 and £3,000, depending on complexity and property value.
 This covers preparing the contract of sale, handling title checks, managing the completion process, and dealing with any mortgage discharge if applicable.

-If there are complications like leasehold issues, boundary disputes, or multiple owners, costs can increase.
-Get a fixed-fee quote from your solicitor at the outset so there are no surprises.
+If there are complications such as leasehold issues, boundary disputes, or multiple registered owners, costs can increase.
+Get a clear written quote from your solicitor at the outset so there are no surprises.

 Other Costs to Budget For

-If you have an outstanding mortgage, your lender will charge a discharge fee, typically a few hundred pounds.
-Check with your mortgage provider early in the process.
+If you have an outstanding mortgage on the property, your lender will charge a mortgage discharge fee on completion.
+Check with your lender early in the process so the figure is built into your net proceeds calculation.

 The Selling Process Step by Step